ccloli/beatsaver-api-backport/README.md

 npm start
 ```

-The server is configured to proxy to original `beatsaver.com`, so accessing the server should give you the full features for current version of BeatSaver, and convert APIs to older version automatically for mods (or technically, when not accessing with a web browser).
+The server is configured to proxy to original `beatsaver.com`, so accessing the server should give you the full features for the current version of BeatSaver, and convert APIs to older version automatically for mods (or technically, when not accessing with a web browser).

 To make the server (and your mods) fully works, it's **required** to create a https server, and it **must** run on port `443`.